StanHash/SkillsLite/README.md

 - Some skills (see below)
 - Supporting hacks for everything else
 - Stat screen that is actually modular
+  - ✓ Before that becomes a thing, we have a temporary skill display hack that replaces BWL on the stat screen

 ### Skill list